ispmarin/backuper/README.rst

 Backup to GDrive using RClone interface, with a command-line interface and a REST API.
+Uses Falcon, RQ and Redis for queueing the backup jobs.